-I love decorating with Ikea furniture and accessories and even wrote a blog post about my 10 favorite Ikea decorating tips where you can see how many Ikea pieces I actually have in my home without anyone even noticing.
-There are also many items even stored away.
+I love decorating with Ikea furniture and accessories and even wrote a blog post about my 10 favorite Ikea decorating tips where you can see how many Ikea pieces I have in my home without anyone even noticing.
+There are also many items stored away.

 I had two extra plain white doors left over and stored in the basement and had an epiphany one day with an idea of what I wanted to do.

 DIY grasscloth dresser makeover with peel-and-stick wallpaper